nicocardiel/megaradrp-cookbook/cookbook/install.rst

 (do a backup copy of ``~/.bashrc`` if you have one already),

 and open a new terminal/xterm.
 Below, we will write the commands without the full path, for simplicity.
+If you are using conda version 4.4+ your terminal will open in the conda *(base)* environment.
+If you want to avoid that permanently just do: ``conda config --set auto_activate_base false``.

-Once conda is installed according to the instructions above, the steps to run MEGARA DRP under conda would be the following [4]_:
+Once conda is installed according to the instructions above, the steps to run MEGARA DRP under conda would be the
+following:

 Create a conda environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~